 How to Get Rid of Other Storage on iPhone iOS 14/13?

-Below are common methods to clear other storage data on iPhone and iPad
+If you are more comfortable with OTA (Over the Air) way to update to iOS 14, try these methods to clear other storage data on iPhone and iPad

 1. Clear Siri caches including Siri voices searches

 • Go to Settings > Siri & Search, toggle off Siri.